idobrodushniy/isolated-socketio-test/README.md

 8UXe4Xb3X--Na8-RAAAA: Received packet MESSAGE data 0
 Cannot send to sid 8UXe4Xb3X--Na8-RAAAA
 ```

+### v 5.8.0 (with a patch)
+- Apply the diff to apply the patch -> `git apply tmp.diff`
+- Perform all the tests from the section above.
+The main difference is that after timeout on the server, websocket connection gonna be closed and KeyError will not appear.

 ### v 4.6.1
 - Use any tool for establishing socketio connection and sending messages.
 We used Postman or Insomnia.